 Once you've saved your webhook, it's time to test if everything's working.
 Go ahead and use a test Chameleon Experience to see if data is flowing from Chameleon to Zapier.

-Once connected, this will then send a webhook to Zapier whenever an action related to your webhook topic occurs within Chameleon.
+This will then send a webhook to Zapier whenever an action related to your webhook topic occurs within Chameleon.
 For example, for the Microsurvey submitted topic, information relative to the completed Microsurvey is sent to Zapier, such as:

 User ID of individual that completed the Microsurvey